All information about the recognition procedure

 What is a Kenntnisprüfung?

-A Kenntnisprüfung (knowledge exam) is, as the name suggests, a test, that consists of an oral/theoretical and a practical exam.
-Before the exam, you will be prepared for everything in a preparatory course.
-The duration of this preparation differs depending on the federal state and organizer.
-Depending on the federal state, you can sometimes start the preparatory course with a B1 language certificate, but a B2 language certificate is usually required.
+The Kenntnisprüfung (knowledge exam) consists of a theoretical/oral and a practical exam.
+Before the actual exam, you will take part in a preparatory course that will thoroughly prepare you for all exam content.
+The duration of this course varies depending on the state and provider.
+In some states, you can start the preparatory course with a B1 language certificate, but a B2 language certificate is usually required.

 What is an Anpassungslehrgang?

-It is important to discuss both options with the employer beforehand and to see whether the necessary facilities or departments are available at all.
+It is important to clarify in advance with the employer whether the necessary facilities or departments are available for the course at all.

 Applicants with a university degree (bachelor or master) generally submit the following documents: